• Home

 The independent investigation comes two years after an independent director on the board previously investigated Supermicro and found “no evidence of fraud or misconduct on the part of management or the board of directors.”
 Supermicro is facing scrutiny among investors who are concerned that its compliance issues and reputational risk could strain its relationship with $4 trillion chipmaker Nvidia, which supplies Supermicro with chips for customers’ purchase orders.

 The board’s newest director, Scott Angel, who was appointed to be the independent leader on the board, is running point on the latest investigation, along with audit committee chair Tally Liu, the company announced on Tuesday.
 Details on the investigation are sparse, but the board has hired law firm Munger, Tolles & Olson to advise the independent directors.
-Munger, Tolles brought in consulting firm AlixPartners for forensic accounting and audit expertise.
+The firm brought in consulting firm AlixPartners for forensic accounting and audit expertise.
 The two firms will work with Supermicro’s auditor, BDO USA, and will “report their findings directly” to Angel and Liu, the company said.

 The Department of Justice charged Supermicro cofounder Yih-Shyan “Wally” Liaw and two others last month for allegedly conspiring in 2024 and 2025 to route Supermicro servers to an unnamed Southeast Asian company as a front for the true buyers, who were in China.
 Liaw, Ruei-Tsang “Steven” Chang, and Ting-Wei “Willy” Sun allegedly arranged for thousands of fake replica servers to be stored in a warehouse to trick government auditors tasked with verifying the technology wasn’t being sent into the wrong hands.
-The group allegedly organized a team on site in Southeast Asia to set up the thousands of fake servers, and even arranged for the team’s meals and van transportation.
+The group allegedly organized a team on-site in Southeast Asia to set up the thousands of fake servers, and even arranged for the team’s meals and van transportation.
 The trio went to great lengths to perpetrate the subterfuge, the indictment claims, including using hair dryers to remove packaging labels that were then reaffixed to thousands of fake replica servers.

 Liaw retired in February 2018 following a third board-led investigation connected to a Nasdaq delisting and an SEC investigation into its accounting that ultimately saw Supermicro settle with regulators and pay $17.5 million.
-Liaw then served as president at French server company 2CRSi from June 2020 to April 2021, before he returned to Supermicro as a consultant in May 2021.
+Liaw then served as president of French server company 2CRSi from June 2020 to April 2021, before he returned to Supermicro as a consultant in May 2021.
 He became a full-time executive in August 2022 and was reappointed to the board in December 2023.
 He resigned from the board on March 20, the day after he was arrested.

-Liaw and Sun pleaded not guilty and Chang remains at large, according to authorities.
 Supermicro CEO Liang has told investors the company was a victim of the scheme itself.

 “Our internal review and the independent directors’ investigation are being conducted in line with our commitment to ensuring our technology is handled with the highest level of ethical and legal scrutiny,” Liang said in a statement on Tuesday.